IteK34/IteK34/README.md

 - 👋 Hi, I’m @IteK34
-- 🌱 I’m currently learning HTML5, CSS3, JavaScript, Lua
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Lua
 - 🤖 Discord: IteK#0905
 <!---
 IteK34/IteK34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.